spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters/06-maas.md

 # Installing Private Cloud Gateway - MaaS

-The following sytem requirements should be met in order to install a private cloud gateway for MaaS:
+The following system requirements should be met in order to install a private cloud gateway for MaaS:

 * Private cloud gateway IP requirements:
     * 1 IP for a 1 node PCG or 3 IPs for a 3 node PCG.
     * 1 IP for Kubernetes control-plane.

-Spectro Cloud provides an installer in the form of a docker container.
-This installer can be run on any system that has docker daemon installed and has connectivity to the Spectro Cloud Management console as well as MaaS identity endpoint.
+Palette provides an installer in the form of a docker container.
+This installer can be run on any system that has docker daemon installed and has connectivity to the Palette Management console as well as MaaS identity endpoint.

 ## Generate pairing code